Vegan Life | Recipes

 I don't recommend using cake flour for these cupcakes, because it's too light to hold all the add-ins.

-Carrot cake cupcakes don't stay fresh as long as other varieties of cake, so if you don't plan to eat them all within a few days, I recommend freezing them.
+Carrot cake cupcakes don't stay fresh as long as other varieties of cake, so if you don't plan to eat them all within a few days, I recommend freezing them in an airtight container or freezer bag.

 I love reading comments!
 I'll do my best to answer questions, too.
 If you made the recipe, please leave a star rating, it helps support the blog so I can make more recipes and articles.
 Thank you!